Part 1, Part 2

 However it ended, you’ll feel the loss acutely.
 You are in fact grieving.
 It can feel as if someone close to you has died.
 The psychological reaction to this type of loss is much like a bereavement.

 One way to speed up your recovery is to get some help dealing with those waves of emotions.
-I’d recommend hypnosis for this, and the download Mend Your Broken Heart and Getting Over a Relationship would be the ones to go for.
+I’d recommend hypnosis for this, and the downloads Mend Your Broken Heart and Getting Over a Relationship would be the ones to go for.
 See my page on Self-Hypnosis FAQ and Downloads.

 If you’ve only recently broken up, you’ll feel at your worst right now.
 It’s perfectly understandable if you’re even feeling completely 'off your rocker'.
-Nothing anybody can say is likely to make you feel better… other than your ex saying he or she wants to be with you forever.
+Nothing anybody can say is likely to make you feel better… other than your ex saying he or she wants you back and to be with you forever.

 In the early stages you might go through almost hourly ups and downs, and it’d be a good idea to prepare yourself to expect any of the following: